gxanesh/CS6304_MongoDB_Demo/README.md

 * sudo yum install -y mongodb-org //to install mongodb in your computer
 * sudo /sbin/service mongod start //to start the mongodb service
 * sudo /sbin/service mongod stop //to stop the mongodb service
+* sudo reboot //to restart machine if mongo db get locked